KNR-PW/discord-bot/README.md

 - `{count_members [...]}` - Works like `list_members`, but instead of returning names, it returns a number.

 - `{member [...]}` - Used to search for a single member from a server.
-You have to provide a user name from a server in the format "name#XXXX" in place of `[...]`, where "XXXX" is a 4-digit number.
-In response, the function will return a formatted name that looks like: **@Name**.
-In addition, if a user has a special nickname set for this server, it will be shown instead of his default name.
+Returns a formatted name that looks like: **@Name**.
+In addition, if a user has a special nickname set for this server, it will be displayed instead of his default name.

 - `{role [...]}` - Searches for a specific role in the server.
 Returns a formatted role name that looks like **@Role**.
 You have to provide a role name in the place of `[...]`.